 - the full name and address of the person lodging the petition

-- names and address and addresses of individual signatories
+- names and address of individual signatories

 Processing of petitions

-Provided a petition complies with the requirements of the Local Government Act, the General Manager will table the Petition at the next ordinary meeting of Council.
+Provided a petition complies with the requirements of the Act, the General Manager will table the Petition at the next ordinary meeting of Council.
 The petitioners will be advised if the petition is not to be tabled together with the reason.